rlopezxl/dino-radar/README.md

 # Dino Radar V1

 This is a simple LED toy that I built for my son.
+It flashes 8 different red LEDs using various patterns.

 View it in action here: https://www.instagram.com/p/BGTCjoSJ_YR

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Clone to your local machine and open the project in mikroBasic PRO for AVR.

 ### Circuit

 View my hand drawn [schematic](schematic.png).
-I will add an eagle schematic later.

 Required components: